a-s-t-e-y-a/k8s/minikube.md

  - kubectl cluster-info {give you cluster info}

  - sudo kubectl get nodes {give you node runing inside minikube by default only one node run on the minikube}**

+- now kubectl get pods only show pods availbale inside default namespaces are there more namespaces yes there are more namespacees to check those you need
+    - sudo kubectl get namespaces
+        - after that you get default , kube-node-lease , kube-public , kube-system namespaces and inside default namespace you get pods that we are going to create
+- sudo kubectl get pods --namespace=kube-system

+    - to access particular namespace

+- sudo kubectl run nginx --image=nginx
+ - we are going to create a pod of nginx now here we are going to get nginx image through docker by default imageof nginx and it will be are our first pod

+- instead of using help of kubectl command to run docker command you can just ssh into minkube and use docker command as usual as you do